 Chicken Healthy Dog Treats

 But first I should explain a couple of points about this.
-Chicken is one of the most common and universal meats used in dog food, because it is a cheap relatively 'clean' meat.
-If you dog eats commercial dog food there is a strong chance there is chicken somewhere in their diet.
+Chicken is one of the most common and universal meats used in dog food because it is a cheap relatively 'clean' meat.
+If your dog eats commercial dog food there is a strong chance there is chicken somewhere in their diet.

 Dog food allergies are relatively rare, and unless your vet has given your dog an exclusion diet that you have religiously stuck with to resolve the culprit food ingredient, then chicken is most likely fine for your dog to eat.

-Here are your incredible Chicken Healthy Dog Treat options Regular and BULK :
+Here is your incredible Chicken Healthy Dog Treat options Regular and BULK :

 Biscuit Dog Treats